 - Minify CSS

 - Enable compression

-After all, people tend to bounce from a site if it loads in more than 4 seconds so the speed is of the utmost importance.
+After all, people tend to bounce from a site if it loads in more than 4 seconds, so the speed is paramount.

-Your website’s page speed also plays a role in how well your website ranks.
+Your website’s page speed also affects how well your website ranks.
 The thought process behind it is…people get frustrated when websites take longer to load.
-It is a bad user-experience when a website frustrates is users.
+It is a lousy user experience when a website frustrates its users.

-The alternate being, the faster your site loads the more pleasant the experience for your users and this positively affects your Google search ranking.
+The alternate is that the faster your site loads, the more pleasant the experience for your users, positively affecting your Google search ranking.